TITAN-FZJ/TITAN/doc/installation.rst

 ************

 TITAN is written in FORTRAN, and parallelized using MPI and openMP.
-An initial version using accelerators is also implemented using CUDA Fortran.
+An initial version using accelerators is also implemented using CUDA Fortran and the `cuSolver library to solve the eigenvalue problem <https://docs.nvidia.com/cuda/cusolver/index.html#cuSolverDN-lt-t-gt-syevd>`_.
-Its compilation uses CMake.
+TITAN's compilation uses CMake.

-It was mainly configured and optimized to be used on the supercomputers of the Jülich Supercomputing Centre, so the compilations steps will be exemplified.
+It was mainly configured and optimized to be used on the supercomputers of the Jülich Supercomputing Centre, so the compilations steps will be exemplified there.
 To compile TITAN, first :doc:`download<download>` the source code to your local computer or supercomputer of choice.

 To use the intel compiler: